A Well-Lived Life 2 - Book 4 - Elyse

 “I felt that way the first time I had to turn over the keys to my Trans Am!”
 I said.

-“I filed one when I got rear-ended in Georgia,” I said.
+“I filed one when I was rear-ended in Georgia,” I said.

-We walked into the restaurant and I got to witness a Dante explosion in person, but directed at someone else.
+We walked into the restaurant, and I witnessed a Dante explosion in person for the first time, fortunately directed at someone else.
 They didn’t have his reservation despite him showing what appeared to be a valid confirmation number.
-I wasn’t sure what would happen first - Dante having a stroke or Dante choking the maître d’.
-I just stood back and enjoyed the show.
-Or rather enjoyed not being part of this special show.
+I wasn’t sure what would happen first — Dante having a stroke or Dante choking the maître d’.
+I simply stood back and enjoyed the show.
+Or rather enjoyed not being part of this particular show.

 “Don’t let people push you around!
 You’ll never get anywhere!”